Quivers and curves in higher dimension: Introduction

 \subsubsection{Knots-quivers correspondence}

 An a priori different relation between quiver DT invariants and open Gromov--Witten theory has been explored in the context of the knots-quivers correspondence \cite{MR4156213}.
 This correspondence involves DT invariants of symmetric quivers, and so in particular with zero skew-symmetrized Euler form, whereas Theorem \ref{thm_main_intro} deals with the complementary case of dimension vectors which are not in the kernel of the skew-symmetrized Euler form.
+However, the symmetric quivers constructed in the knots-quiver correspondence appear to share the same geometric origin as the quivers of the present article, the former being built from basic disks and linking numbers between them, the latter from disks created from non-toric blow-ups.
 It is a very interesting question to understand what is the precise relation between Theorem \ref{thm_main_intro} and the correspondence in \cite{MR4156213}.